Home of the Eagles

 Nespelem is committed to providing a work environment free from unlawful harassment.
 The Employer will not tolerate actions, words, jokes or comments based on an individual’s sex, race, ethnicity, age, religion, sexual orientation, or any other legally protected characteristic.
 Any employee, supervisor, school board members or bargaining unit member engaging in sexual or other unlawful harassment will be subject to appropriate corrective action, up to and including termination of employment.

-Keta Cline, Elementary Principal
+HIB officer: Keta Cline-Picking, Elementary Principal

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.